henkdvries/DataScienceMinor/PortfolioDatascience11031859.md

 This resulted in the following research question:

-_To what extend and in what way, can different supervised data science techniques be used on kinematic recordings to contribute to a more valid and more reliable diagnosis, made by a doctor, on shoulder disability_
+_To what extend and in what way, can different data science techniques be used on kinematic recordings to contribute to a more valid and more reliable diagnosis, made by a doctor, on shoulder disability_

 We worked on a classification model to classify patients into different patients groups depending on severity of their Rotator Cuff tears.
 The patient groups are pre-determined by physicians of the LUMC.